dominicbates/football-score-predictor/README.md

 <img src="./images/logo.png" alt="Alt text" width="200" style="display: block; margin: 0 auto;">

-This repository contains a code to model win/draw/loss probabilities across most major football leagues (premier league & championship in England, along with the 1st league in germany, france, brazil, spain, netherlands, and portugal).
+This repository contains code to model win/draw/loss probabilities across most major football leagues (premier league & championship in England, along with the 1st league in germany, france, brazil, spain, netherlands, and portugal).
 The model applies [Poisson linear regression](https://en.wikipedia.org/wiki/Poisson_regression) to historical results, accounting for importance of recent vs long term form in order to predict the outcome of future games.

 There is code to automatically download future fixtures, predict win/draw/loss probabilities, and also join to 888sport odds, to work out if particular odds are over/under valued.
 Has been succesfully applied to make money from betting sites, however would advise applying at your own risk, given the uncertainty and biases around this kind of modelling.
 Documentation is currently mostly for personal use, however anyone else is welcome to clone the repo and run as desired.

 ## 1. The Model

 The hypothesis underlying this model is that goal scoring is an inherrently Poisson process, e.g. similar to number of raindrops falling on a particular area of ground, or number of cars passing on a quiet road.
 Specifically, we assume that the number of team goals scored in a football game is drawn from a Poisson distribution, with a mean dictated by the ability of the two teams (and possibly some other features).
 This assumption has been subsequently tested here, where we find that the distribution of goals for a particular predicted mean ***perfectly matches a Poission distribution*** (at least within the limits of our dataset size).

+### Model structure

 Compared to some previous approaches, we *don't* manually create features for recent form, but rather we create features representing each attacking and defending team, and model form as part of the fitting process.
 In Poisson linear regression, the expected number of goals, $G$, in a game can be modelled as: